typestack/class-transformer/README.md

 let users = plainToClass(User, userJson); // to convert user plain object a single user. also supports arrays
 ```

-This allows to map plain javascript array `usersJson` to array of `User` objects.
-Now you can use `users[0].getName()` and `users[0].isAdult()` methods.

 #### classToPlain

+This method transforms your class object back to plain javascript object, that can be `JSON.stringify` later.

 ```typescript
 import {classToPlain} from "class-transformer";
 let photo = classToPlain(photo);
 ```

-This method transforms your class object back to plain javascript object, that can be `JSON.stringify` later.

 #### classToClass

+This method transforms your class object into new instance of the class object.
+This maybe treated as deep clone of your objects.

 ```typescript
 import {classToClass} from "class-transformer";
 let photo = classToClass(photo);
 ```

-This method transforms your class object into new instance of the class object.
-This maybe treated as deep clone of your objects.
 You can also use a `ignoreDecorators` option in transformation options to ignore all decorators you classes is using.

 #### serialize

-You can serialize your model to right json using `serialize` method:
+You can serialize your model right to the json using `serialize` method:

 ```typescript
 import {serialize} from "class-transformer";